efugier/DeezerTagApp/README.md

 * login:    `dzrtagdemo@yopmail.com`
 * password: `dzrtagdemopwd`

-Then go at the bottom of the page, Tools: Neo4j browser, click `Launch`.
+Log in, then go at the bottom of the page, Tools: Neo4j browser, click `Launch`.

 ### Server side use